I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ne-d3dhal--d3dhal-dp2operation.md

 </dl>

 ## -remarks
 <p>Note that because the D3DNTDP2OP_<i>XXX</i> enumerators are type defined as D3DDP2OP_<i>XXX</i> internally in the <i>Dx95type.h</i> file of the Windows Driver Kit (WDK), the shorter form is used here for clarity.
 Either form is valid on Windows 2000 and later implementations, but only the shorter form can be used on Windows 98/Me.</p>

-<p>Note that because the D3DNTDP2OP_<i>XXX</i> enumerators are type defined as D3DDP2OP_<i>XXX</i> internally in the <i>Dx95type.h</i> file of the Windows Driver Kit (WDK), the shorter form is used here for clarity.
-Either form is valid on Windows 2000 and later implementations, but only the shorter form can be used on Windows 98/Me.</p>

-<p>Note that because the D3DNTDP2OP_<i>XXX</i> enumerators are type defined as D3DDP2OP_<i>XXX</i> internally in the <i>Dx95type.h</i> file of the Windows Driver Kit (WDK), the shorter form is used here for clarity.
-Either form is valid on Windows 2000 and later implementations, but only the shorter form can be used on Windows 98/Me.</p>

 ## -requirements